Sampreet/numerical-techniques/README.md

 # Numerical Techniques

-> A collection of numerical methods for simulations in Phyiscs.
+> A multi-language collection of numerical methods for simulations in Phyiscs.

 ## Executing the Codes